 These beautiful rose gold Japanese metal dots are perfect for accessorizing andadding details to your nail art!
 We love them!

-Quantity: 1.5 g approx. 55 pieces in Johens jar with quality control seal
+Quantity: 1.5g in Johens jar with quality control pass

 With Johens quality control seal.